Pjchardt/simpleUnityDebugManager/README.md

 # simpleUnityDebugManager

 Simple way to add cheat commands or other events to test things.
-Allows printing to screen.
+Can print to UI on screen.
-Very simple.
+Can broadcast events when cheat commands input.
+Simple.